wagslane/blog/content/posts/collapsing-quality-of-devto.md

 In my experience, HackerNews and /r/programming are the two best communities, at least of the larger ones, for readers to find quality programming content.
 The issue is that the content found there isn’t written for beginners.
 Dev.to made a place for newbies to write and read, but the content is getting worse and worse.

 There is an important point to be made that to an experienced developer, almost all entry-level content could seem low-effort and low-quality.
 Let’s do our best not to fall into that trap.
-There is nothing inherently wrong with an article about the `map`, `filter`, and `reduce` functions, but my suspicion is that this particular article is just a worse version of what you’d find by on the first page of Google.
+There is nothing inherently wrong with an article about the `map`, `filter`, and `reduce` functions, but my suspicion is that this particular article is just a worse version of what you’d find on the first page of Google.

 Sure enough, as I now click through to the body of "Map, Filter and Reduce explained", I see code blocks without syntax highlighting enabled, sentences without a space between the last period and the first letter of the next sentence, and a slew of grammatical mistakes that could be solved with a simple writing plugin.
 It’s just not high-quality stuff.
 This article was clearly written very quickly, without much effort.
 Why is it at the top of my feed?